kwongit/news-articles-scraper/README.md

 # Hacker News Articles Scraper

-This script allows you to scrape the top articles from Hacker News and save them in various formats such as CSV, JSON, Excel, or HTML.
+This script allows you to scrape the top articles from Hacker News and save them in various formats such as CSV, JSON, or Excel.
 It includes features like data validation, progress indicators, logging, user interaction, and customizable output formats.

 ## Features

 - **Scrapes top articles from Hacker News**
-- **Supports multiple output formats: CSV, JSON, Excel, HTML**
+- **Supports multiple output formats: CSV, JSON, Excel**
 - **Logs progress and errors**
 - **Validates extracted data**
 - **Interactive user prompts for configuration**